MihirSPatil/Deep-Reinforcement-Learning-for-Continuous-Control-Docking-of-Autonomous-Underwater-Vehicles/README.md

 #### camera_snippets.xacro file should go into uuv_simulator/uuv_sensor_plugins/uuv_sensor_ros_plugins/urdf/ if being used independently of the uuv_simulator package provided here.

-#### Modified uuv_simulator package with a custom world to spawn the docking station and modified camera parameters of the deepleng auv.
+#### Added only the modified uuv_simulator packages to spawn the docking station in a custom world and the package for modified camera parameters of the deepleng auv.

 #### Launch the world with roslaunch uuv_gazebo_worlds empty_underwater_world.launch